Kynlos/Codyception/USER-GUIDE.md

 - [Additional Features](#additional-features)

 ## Accessing Codyception
-To access Codyception, visit the URL provided by the administrator or the person who shared the tool with you.
+To access Codyception, visit the [the Codyception website](https://cody.kynlo.co.uk).
 Ensure you are using a modern web browser for the best experience.

 ## Creating Commands
 1. **Select Pre-made Command (Optional):** Use the dropdown menu to select a pre-made command as a starting point.